Contributing Gear Editor

 Taken with the AxisGo waterproof phone case.
 Photo: Rebecca Parsons//The Inertia

-How We Tested the Best Waterproof Phone Cases
+How We Tested Waterproof Phone Cases

-Hailing from Hawaii and California, our lead tester Rebecca Parsons is an avid waterwoman who spends a lot of time in and around the ocean.
-As a surfer and standup paddler, she’s often in need of some extra waterproof protection for her cell phone whether that’s for casual activities around the water or in training and practicing for her sports.
-As a free diver, and scuba diver, Rebecca was able to put the hardier cases featured in this review to the ultimate test under the ocean to see how they held up at depth.
+As a free diver and scuba diver, Rebecca was able to put the hardier cases featured in this review to the ultimate test under the ocean to see how they held up at depth.
 For the less substantial cases, like the LifeProof FRĒ and Joto, she simply stored her phone in them for flat water paddles and tested their waterproofing.
-For the surf-oriented cases, Rebecca took to the lineup, getting shots of herself and others to test the cases photo clarity and other photography-oriented features.
+For the surf-oriented cases, Rebecca took to the lineup, getting shots of herself and others to test the cases’ photo clarity and other photography-oriented features.

-Best Waterproof Phone Cases Ratings Table
+Best Waterproof Phone Cases Rating Table

 Waterproof Phone Case Waterproof Ease of Use Depth Rating Clarity Overall